Boiler, Hot water cylinder, Dishwasher, Washing Machine, Shower...*

-It degrades, that’s why replacement is required in two years.
-We will send you a
+It degrades, that’s why a replacement cartridge is required in two years.
+We will

 So what will be the continual cost of the LimeStop?

-It can be as little as just 15p a day!
-The cost of replacement (every two years)
+**It can be as little as just 10p a day because the replacement is just £76 (plus

 Is it a straightforward swap?